 Include more Protein in your Diet

-Night shift workers often feel drowsy at work, of course for the obvious reasons.
-Choosing the right food items not only help in staying awake but also decreases the dependency on caffeine.
+Night shift workers often feel drowsy at work, of course for obvious reasons.
+Choosing the right food items not only helps in staying awake but also decreases the dependency on caffeine.
 Including protein-rich foods such as eggs, tuna, cottage cheese (paneer) and peanut butter can help you stay focused and increase your alertness.
-Foods that are high in carbs such as potatoes, bread have a sedating effect.
+Foods that are high in carbs such as potatoes, and bread have a sedating effect.
 An easy way to include more protein is to carry your own food instead of buying wafers or eating fast foods.
 For instance, you can pack some boiled eggs for your office.
-The smart kitchen appliances such as KENT Instant Egg Boiler machine makes it easy to boil 7 eggs in minutes.
+Smart kitchen appliances such as the KENT Instant Egg Boiler machine makes it easy to boil 7 eggs in minutes.

 Cut down on Caffeine

 Drinking too much coffee or tea is another habit that night shift employees need to avoid.
 Instead of drinking endless cups of coffee or tea, carry some healthy foods such as fruits and nuts.
 Try to drink only 1 or 2 cups of coffee and make sure that you avoid caffeine four to five hours before your shift ends.
 The reason is caffeine stays in your system for a long period of time and will make it difficult to sleep.
 The habit may take a while to implement but will definitely help you in the long run.